 WHEN DO I FIND OUT IF I MADE A STATE SELECT POOL TEAM?

 All players will be notified of the results by email or mail within 2 weeks following the final tryout session.
-Selections for the ODP Tournament Team will be made mid to late April 2013.
+Selections for the ODP Tournament Team will be made mid to early May 2015.